Travel Study Programs

 - Talk to Faculty Leaders about the program you are interested in.

-- Carter/TRAAVEL scholarship applications will be due to the Center for International Education (International House) by March 1st.
+- Travel Study scholarship applications will be due to the Center for International Education (International House) by March 1. (or the Monday after if it falls on a weekend)

-- All selected students will need to make a $200 deposit to the Center for International Education (International House) by April 15th.
+- April 24: $200 deposit and acceptance form due to the Center for International Education (International House)

-- REFUND POLICY: Students who are not selected will receive a refund of this application fee.
+REFUND POLICY: Students who are not selected will receive a refund of this application fee.
 Otherwise it is non-refundable.
 If you decline a place offered to you it is non-refundable.
+Click here for more information on our Travel Study Withdrawal Policies